Making the Flight Search and Booking Experience More Transparent

 From the initial research I discovered the 3 C’s of airline travel : cost, comfort and control.
 Users make most of their decisions based on cost first.
 Users also want to be in control of their experience, knowing exactly what to expect.
 They also value their comfort.
 I will see how I can translate these needs into actionable items in the website design.

-I used several tools to analyse my research findings to help define the problem.
+I used several tools to analyze my research findings to help define the problem.
 From my competitive analysis and secondary research findings I created provisional personas.
 I used these personas for guidance throughout the project.
 I made design decisions to address the needs of one or more of these three persona types.
-I also created an empathy map to better understand the context of the problem and an expanded persona for the budget conscious traveler.
-I chose to focus on the budget conscious traveler because my interviewees most resembled that archetype.
+I also created an empathy map to better understand the context of the problem and an expanded persona for the budget-conscious traveler.
+I chose to focus on the budget-conscious traveler because my interviewees most resembled that archetype.
 View PDF version here

 How might we?